magicmicah/notes/docs/index.md

 tag: homepage
 ---

 Publishing all my notes here.
 Hope they are useful to anyone else.

+Testing.